 Trichocereus santaensis / Echinopsis santaensis descriptions

-Trichocereus santaensis is species described by Backeberg and Rauh from the Santa Valley in Peru.
-There are many plants that belong to T. santaensis, eg Trichocereus sp.
-Chavin de Huantar, Trichocereus huanucoensis, and many others.
+Trichocereus santaensis is columnar cactus and species described by Curt Backeberg and Werner Rauh.
+It is endemic to the Santa Valley in Peru.
+There are many different forms that belong into the larger context of T. santaensis, e.g. Trichocereus sp.
+Chavin de Huantar also known as El Lanzon, Trichocereus huanucoensis, Trichocereus pallarensis and many others.

 Can be kept apart from Trichocereus cuzcoensis by the absence of swollen spine bases.
 It also has a more frosted blue skin color, has fewer spines and shorter middle spines.
 Unlike Trichocereus peruvianus, it grows always columnar and does not grow prostrate.